open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/serverless.md

 });
 ```

-Replace `<backend_url>` with the URL of your favorite backend to send all
+Replace `<backend_url>` with the URL of your favorite backend to export all
-tracing data to it.
+traces to it.
+If you don't have one setup already, you can check out [Jaeger](https://www.jaegertracing.io/) or [Zipkin](https://zipkin.io/).

 Note that `disableAwsContextPropagation` is set to true.
 The reason for this is
 that the Lambda instrumentation tries to use the X-Ray context headers by